myat555/mini2-chunks/README.md

    - Verify Python and dependencies are installed
    - Check if ports are available
    - Ensure proto files are generated
+   - Run startup scripts from the `scripts/` directory

 2. **Network connectivity issues**
    - Verify hosts can ping each other
    - Check firewall settings on both hosts
-   - Ensure IP addresses are correct in configuration
+   - Ensure IP addresses match configuration (Windows: 192.168.1.2, macOS: 192.168.1.1)
+   - Verify server binds to 0.0.0.0 for proper network accessibility

 3. **gRPC connection errors**
-   - Verify all processes are running
+   - Verify all processes are running on correct hosts
    - Check port numbers match configuration
    - Ensure network connectivity between hosts
+   - Confirm configuration file matches startup script process assignments

+### Recent Fixes

+**Configuration and Connectivity Updates:**
+- Fixed host IP assignments to match startup scripts (Windows: 192.168.1.2, macOS: 192.168.1.1)
+- Changed server binding from [::] to 0.0.0.0 in node.py for proper IPv4 network connectivity
+- Corrected file path references in startup scripts to use relative paths from scripts/ directory

 ### Log Files